Simone Thomalla: Career

-As a child, Thomalla wanted to be a musician, but instead attended the Hochschule für Schauspielkunst Ernst Busch acting school in Berlin.
-She began her career in 1982 in East Germany, with the movie Abgefunden.
-Since then, she has had many roles in a variety of German movies and TV series.
-Thomalla is well known for appearing in commercials.
+As a child, Thomalla wanted to be a musician, but instead attended the Hochschule für Schauspielkunst Ernst Busch acting-school in Berlin.
+She began her career in 1982 in East-Germany, with the movie Abgefunden.
+Since then, she has had many roles in a variety of German movies and TV-series.
+Thomalla is well-known for appearing in commercials.
 She won the Goldene Kamera together with Rudi Assauer for her Veltins commercial.
-She currently plays detective Eva Saalfeld in the German TV series Tatort, as well as other roles.
+She played detective Eva Saalfeld in the German TV-series Tatort, as well as other roles.
 Playboy Germany published photos of Thomalla in their February 2010 edition.

 Personal life

 Thomalla is the daughter of architect Alfred Thomalla.
-She grew up in Potsdam, East Germany.
+She grew up in Potsdam, East-Germany.

+She gave birth to her daughter Sophia Thomalla during the East German revolution of 1989.

 From 1991 to 1995, Thomalla was married to actor André Vetters.
-From 2000 to 2009, she was in a relationship with German football manager Rudi Assauer.
+From 2000 to 2009, she was in a relationship with German soccer executive Rudi Assauer.
 Since 2009, she has been in a relationship with handball player Silvio Heinevetter.
-She gave birth to her daughter Sophia Thomalla during the East German revolution of 1989.